WHOIGit/PhytO-ARM/content/_index.md

 title: PhytO-ARM
 ---
 PhytO-ARM is a toolkit for integration of an Imaging FlowCybobot ([IFCB][mclane]) with other oceanographic sensors and platforms.
-It has been developed by the [Brosnahan Lab at the Woods Hole Oceanographic Institution][blab].
-At this site, you'll find part inventories and assembly instructions for a variety of different sensor configurations that enable different sampling behaviors and automated response on detection of harmful species.
+It has been developed by the [Brosnahan Lab] [blab] at [the Woods Hole Oceanographic Institution][whoi].
+At this site, you'll find bills of materials and assembly instructions for a variety of different sensor configurations that enable different sampling behaviors and automated responses upon detection of HABs or other species of interest.

 PhytO-ARM systems are supported by robot operating system (ROS) software that is available through GitHub [here][repo].
 The supported ROS release is [Noetic Ninjemys][noetic].